 The trend for a Urban Hip Hop Action movie is simple: team a named rapper with an established action star, cover the whole thing in loud but innocuous rap songs, and add dashes of urban slang into the mix.
-Also, the budget has to be relatively high, since the action sequences have to be very over the top in order to compensate for the lousy acting by the newbie rapper and, as is often the case, the inexperienced director.
-The visuals will be slick and loud, with a lot of style but very little else.
-And do I have to mention that the screenplay is irrelevant?
+Also, the budget has to be relatively high, since the action sequences have to be over the top in order to compensate for the lousy acting by the newbie rapper and, as is often the case, the inexperienced director.
+The visuals will be slick and loud, with a lot of style but very little substance.
+And do I even have to mention that the screenplay is irrelevant?

 “Cradle 2 the Grave” teams action star Jet Li (“Kiss of the Dragon”) with rapper DMX (“Belly”) as a Taiwanese secret agent and a jewel thief, respectively.
-The “plot” revolves around some black diamonds stolen by DMX’s crew, which includes his girlfriend Daria (Gabrielle Union), funnyman Tommy (Anthony Anderson, who is a staple of Bartkowiak movies), and the inexperience youngster Miles (Drag-On).
+The “plot” revolves around some black diamonds stolen by DMX’s crew, which includes his girlfriend Daria (Gabrielle Union), funnyman Tommy (Anthony Anderson, who is a staple of Bartkowiak movies), and inexperience youngster Miles (Drag-On).
 I think.

 As an actor, DMX ranks somewhere between Ja Rule (“Half Past Dead”) and LL Cool J (“Rollerball”).
-He’s not so bad that he’s embarrassing, and if anything, he’s actually grown as an actor, even though his line delivery still reeks of inexperience and, I’m sorry to say, a general lack of talent for the craft.
+He’s not so bad that he’s embarrassing, and if anything, he’s actually grown as an actor even though his line delivery still reeks of inexperience and, I’m sorry to say, a general lack of talent for the craft.
 Then again, at least he’s not as bad as Ja Rule, who has zero talent.
-As long as Urban Hip Hop Action Films are still “in”, rappers like DMX will continue to get work, which may be a good or a bad thing, depending on your taste in movies.
+As long as Urban Hip Hop Action Films are still “in”, rappers like DMX will continue to get work, which may be a good or a bad thing depending on your taste in movies.